Screwball (group): Hostyle

 He reportedly died in January 2020.

 KL

 Kenneth Lewis (a.k.a.
-KL), a cousin of Blaq Poet, was also a part of a duo called Kamakazee with fellow Screwball member Kyron "Solo" Jones and released a couple of underground 12" singles in the late 1990s and early 2000s, often produced by Marley Marl.
+KL), a cousin of Blaq Poet, was also part of a duo called Kamakazee with fellow Screwball member Kyron "Solo" Jones and released a couple of underground 12" singles in the late 1990s and early 2000s, often produced by Marley Marl.
 In 2006, KL appeared on the Molemen album, Killing Fields, on the song "Street Conflict", with Cormega, and fellow Screwball member Hostyle.
 KL died on March 28, 2008, of an asthma attack.
 Upon his death, DJ Premier said, "His hardcore delivery and raspy voice was well known in many circles...He is already up in ghetto heaven, so his music will live through all of us that love him."

 Solo

 Kyron Jones (a.k.a.
 Solo) appeared on Marley Marl's 2001 come-back album Re-Entry.